 LONGFELLOW ON INEQUITY IN THE WORLD

-Drowned out by the noise of the city on the sidewalk in Eastbourne, I missed the hopeful message in the next stanza as we entered the store.
-It would take 10 more years to discover what Longfellow had learned in adversity:
+Drowned out by the noise of the city on the sidewalk, I missed the next stanza as we entered the store.
+It would take several more years to discover what Longfellow had learned through personal adversity:

 “Then pealed the bells more loud and deep: